First-rate facilities, exciting attractions and incredible views make this New Mexico town a top-notch tournament location.

 What is There to Do in Las Cruces?

 Beyond natural beauty, Las Cruces offers fun attractions that will appeal to athletes, coaches and their families.
 One example is the Las Cruces Farmers and Crafts Market, where visitors will enjoy locally-grown vegetables, hand-crafted kitchenware and live music.
 Looking to experience New Mexico’s natural allure?
-Head over to the rare white gypsum dunes at White Sand National Monument.
+Head over to the rare white gypsum dunes at White Sands National Park.
 And staring out at the pure, white dunes might motivate one to learn about New Mexico’s rich history.
 For this, Historic Old Mesilla is a fine option: the storied, quaint village allows tourists the opportunity to better understand the early settlers of Southern New Mexico.
 After learning about the region’s past, visitors can head over to Organ Mountains-Desert Peaks National Monument to hike, run, take pictures, horseback ride, or mountain bike.

 “Ed Carnathan at the Las Cruces CVB is extremely helpful and motivated to attract events!
 Las Cruces, NM is an absolutely great place to visit and hold events!”